-Your attendance is very important for a number of reasons: you will have a chance to practice applying what we are learning in class; you will be able to clarify concepts and ask questions as they arise; I will be able to monitor the progress of the class and adjust the pace; you will learn from your peer's contributions and questions; and your peers will learn from your contributions and questions.
+Your attendance is very important for a number of reasons: you will have a chance to practice applying what we are learning in class; you will be able to clarify concepts and ask questions as they arise; I will be able to monitor the progress of the class and adjust the pace; you will learn from your peer's contributions and questions; and you peers will learn from your contributions and questions.
 As such you are expected to come to every class!

-In order to align your incentives, for every entire class you attend you will receive 13 attendance points, 1 point for every 10 minutes of class.
-These points will count as part of your In-Class

-Assignment grade as outlined below.
+In order to align your incentives with my desire for you to come to class, you will receive 5 attendance points for every class that you attend.
+These points will count as part of your In-Class Assignment grade as outlined below.
 If you arrive late, you will lose 1 point for every portion of a 10-minute interval of class which you miss.
-If you leave early, you will lose 1 point for every 10-minute interval of class which you miss.
-(For example, if you arrive 2 minutes late (-1) and leave 11 minutes early (-2), you will receive only 10 attendance points.)
+If you leave early, you will lose 1 point for every 10minute interval of class which you miss.
 Attendance will be taken by a designated team member starting in the second week of class, and all team members will lose all points for the week if the information is recorded incorrectly.

-Please do not come to class when you are sick!!
-If you are sick and unable to attend class, you will have a chance to earn these 13 attendance points back: select an article published the day or the week of your absence, and complete the "Absence Make-Up Questions" about the articles.
-The document with these questions can be found under "Course Materials" in the Aplia website.
+Please do not come to class when you are sick, especially with Swine Flu circulating!
+If you are sick and are therefore unable to attend class, you will have a chance to earn these 5 attendance points back by selecting an article that is published the day or the week of your absence, writing a summary of the article along with a clear explanation of how it relates to or demonstrates any economic concept from the course.